urgent-challenge/urgent2025/_pages/data.md

 > The participants can also propose publicly available real recorded RIRs to be included in the above data list during the grace period (See [`Timeline`](/urgent2025/timeline)).
 > Note: If participants used additional RIRs to train their model, the related information should be provided in the README.yaml file in the submission.
 Check the [template](/urgent2025/template) for more information.
 >
-> We allow participants to simulate wind noise.
+> We allow participants to simulate wind noise using some tools such as <a href="https://github.com/audiolabs/SC-Wind-Noise-Generator/tree/main">SC-Wind-Noise-Generator</a>.
+In default, the simulation script in our repository simulates 200 and 100 wind noises for training and validation for each sampling frequency.
+The configuration can be easily changed in <a href="https://github.com/urgent-challenge/urgent2025_challenge/blob/main/conf/wind_noise_simulation_train.yaml">wind_noise_simulation_train.yaml</a> and <a href="https://github.com/urgent-challenge/urgent2025_challenge/blob/main/conf/wind_noise_simulation_validation.yaml">wind_noise_simulation_validation.yaml</a>

 ### Pre-processing